mohabElhpashy/Crud-System-Froted/README.md

 using command line npm install and run server using npm start to lunch front end server

-note:"add to repo in one folder to run front-end server and backend server locally "
+note:"add each repo in one folder to run front-end server and backend server locally "